jamargoochIT/azure-setup/README.md

 Settings -> DNS Severs -> Under DNS Servers<br>
-By default, Client-1 will be using the V-net’s DNS server but we’re going to select custom and type in the private IP address of DC-1.
+By default, Client-1 will be using the V-net’s DNS server, but we’re going to select custom and type in the private IP address of DC-1.
 ![41](https://github.com/user-attachments/assets/78582ce7-3a1f-41dd-b99d-e337b6e8e47f)<br><br><br><br>